malramsay64/phd-thesis/02_Methods/Computational_Methods.md

 and additionally the equipartition theorem, that the energy is equally distributed among degrees of freedom, was being violated.[@Palmer2018]
-While this appears to be a bug in the software, it appears that the behaviour was the intended behaviour.
+While this could be considered a bug in the software, it seems that the behaviour was intended.
 The real issue here is in the communication of the simulation results.
 Seven years worth of papers, emails, and in-person conversations were unable to adequately describe what the code was doing.